deyanyosifov/repDilPCR/README.md

   runApp("~/repDilPCR/app.R", launch.browser = TRUE)
   ```
   replacing the `~/repDilPCR` part with the actual path to their installation, if deviating.
 This should launch the program and automatically start a new browser    window or tab to access it.

+#### Upload your data
+This is straightforward: just click the `Browse` button, select your already prepared CSV file and upload it.
+At this point, if your file was formatted correctly, your data should appear in the pane to the right of the app control panel.
+The program will automatically know whether your data contain Cq values or already calculated relative expression levels.
+If the browser window grays out, this means that an error has occurred, most probably because your file was not formatted correctly.
+You will have to refresh the page and upload a corrected version of your CSV file that adheres to the specifications stated above.

+#### Select your reference genes and (optionally) impute missing Cq-values
+This is very easy because you have already arranged the columns with the Cq values of your reference genes in the place where the program expects them: between the column "Dilution" and the columns with the Cq values of your genes of interest.
+The only thing that the program does not yet know is how many of them there are.
+You give this information by entering the correct number under `Number of reference genes`.

+As it happens every now and then, a single or several reactions on your PCR plate may fail (pipetting errors, contamination with inhibiting substances, bad arrangement of the planets, you name it).
+Usually, this is not a big problem with the classic design of qPCR experiments, as researchers commonly plan to have technical triplicates or at least duplicates for each biological replicate and if one of the technical replicates fails, the average of the remaining ones can still be used at the cost of some loss of precision.
+However, you remember that with the dilution-replicate design we do not have identical technical replicates but so called dilution replicates.
+If you have a single reference gene in your experiment (not recommended, see this classic work: https://doi.org/10.1186/gb-2002-3-7-research0034),

 ### Usage of the R script